 After watching this 2-3 minute video, you’ll have everything you need.

-All you have to do is open your email, decide if this opportunity is right for you, and if it is set up your buy, and you’re done!
+All you have to do is open your email, decide if this opportunity is right for you, set up your buy, and you’re done!

 You’re all set!